Person-centred Care Through Shared Decision Making

 Learn more than just the theory and evidence behind shared decision making.
 You’ll gain the practical skills, ideas and direction to implement shared decision making in your own practice.

-Over 15 hours, you’ll learn from experts in the field.
-Drawing from their research in decision aids and their extensive experience implementing shared decision making projects Australian health services, our research team will help you understand what shared decision making means for you, your patients and your practice.
-The content Is equivalent to a 2 day workshop spread over 3 weeks.
+During the course you will learn from experts in the field.
+Drawing from their research and experience in working with health services to implement shared decision making, you will learn what shared decision making can mean for you, your patients and your practice.
+The content is equivalent to a 3-day workshop spread over 7 weeks.

 Depending on your professional or accrediting body, you may be eligible to receive CPD credit hours for this course.